 “This region has an incredible trail system for running and cycling for my kids and me.”

 Steve Snyder sees the world through all manner of transport.
-As supervisor in Alcoa’s Global Business Services, he has flown around the world to Alcoa locations in Australia, Europe, and Canada.
+As supervisor in Alcoa’s Global Business Services, he has flown around the world to Alcoa locations in Australia, Europe, Brazil and Canada.

 His enthusiasm caught on with fellow employees at Alcoa and Steve started an Alcoa cycling team that the Alcoa Foundation helps to support through monetary donations and team shirts.
 The 20 cyclists have raised more than $150,000 since 2002 for multiple sclerosis.
 ‘Alcoans,’ as the employees are known, share in that zest for getting outside and in the community.
 “Last year alone, we gave more than 800,000 hours globally towards community service projects for causes important to our communities in more than 30 countries.”
 The company supports this with donations to those causes and encourages Alcoans to succeed.
 “I am so proud to work for a company whose vision is 'Advancing Each Generation.'
 We’ve created outstanding partnerships to improve the environment and to educate tomorrow’s leaders.”

 Steve’s a runner too, and often trains with his children on the Three Rivers Heritage Trail downtown, the Montour Trail and the GAP trail.
 In fact, each of the kids has already completed nine full marathons.